-To create a free, open-access, comprehensive Emergency Medicine curriculum that will serve as the educational gold standard within our specialty.
+To create and provide free, open-access, comprehensive curricula and develop instructional practices that serve as the gold standard in medical education.

-The Foundations of Emergency Medicine curriculum was created to “reinvent the wheel” and create a new standard for innovative education in our profession.
-It provides a novel, learner-centric approach that is intended to replace the “teach to the middle” norm.
-Using a flipped classroom model, a guided independent review of EM core content is provided to capable adult learners.
-In person meeting time is reserved for active, case-based, small group learning and focused critical teaching points.
-While this method does require a substantial commitment on the part of residency leadership and faculty instructors, the investment is worthwhile.
-This is how we help our highest need learners “grow roots” by developing a solid framework for Emergency Medicine knowledge and avoid gaps inherent in traditional curricular approaches.
+The Foundations of Emergency Medicine curriculum was designed to create a new standard for innovative education in our profession.
+It provides a learner-centric approach with targeted content for varying level learners.
+Our Foundations I-III courses provide a guided independent review of EM core content using our Learning Pathways.
+Classroom time is reserved for active learning with case-based, small group discussions and focused critical teaching points.
+This approach helps learners “grow roots” by developing a solid framework for Emergency Medicine knowledge and avoid gaps inherent in traditional curricular approaches.

-Protect Diversity- Not all adult learners are the same and they don’t all learn the same way.
-As educators, we must caters to residents with diverse learning styles.
+Embrace Diverse Learning: Not all adult learners are the same and they don’t all learn the same way.
+Diverse learning styles warrant diverse teaching methods.

-Challenge Knowledge- In the classroom setting, we must provide active learning opportunities, challenge knowledge in simulated clinical situations and provide directed feedback and teaching.
+Challenge Knowledge: In the classroom, we must provide active learning opportunities, challenge knowledge in simulated clinical situations, and provide directed feedback and teaching.

 THE FOUNDATIONS APPROACH